Ergon-moe/Bitcoin-Static/doc/json-rpc/sendtoaddress.md

 ```
 1. "address"            (string, required) The bitcoin address to send to.
-2. "amount"             (numeric or string, required) The amount in ERG to send. eg 0.1
+2. "amount"             (numeric or string, required) The amount in XRG to send. eg 0.1
 3. "comment"            (string, optional) A comment used to store what the transaction is for.
                              This is not part of the transaction, just kept in your wallet.
 4. "comment_to"         (string, optional) A comment to store the name of the person or organization